 Step 3 – Third Phase: speed and accuracy

 In the third phase of practicing finger technique, we will employ everything we have learned in the first and second phases.

-When changing piano fingerings in a problematic passage, always do some exercises in the first phase.
+When changing piano fingerings in a problematic passage, always do some exercises in the 1st phase.
 Sometimes a minute or so can be enough to reprogram.

 When working on a passage to make it more brilliant and with greater clarity, I strongly advise you to regularly exercise the passagework in the first phase.

-The first phase does magic for achieving superfast fingers!
+The first phase does magic for achieving superfast fingers in piano technique!

-In my online course Super Fingers, I teach you to step by step the system of piano finger technique and piano arm technique.
+In my course for piano technique, Super Fingers, I teach you step-by-step the system of piano finger technique and piano arm technique.
 Specially designed piano exercises accompanied by instruction videos for every step.

 I’m proud to offer you this unique online course for piano technique.
 No piano course or method is such a complete method in learning true piano technique!